KimMatt/RLbook2020-exercises/RL_tictactoe/Readme.md

 This is considered a temporal difference model update rule because its updates are based on the estimates of a state from two different times.

 ## Extended Tic Tac Toe Temporal Difference Example

-This project contains a tic tac toe game model, a viewer, and a learning agent to train/test on the tic tac toe game model.
-It has an 'expert' implementation taken from [billtub's gamelearner](https://github.com/billtubbs/game-learner) and a random agent as well.
-The agent's policies are learned via a temporal difference model, as described above.

 At each move, an agent will decide its move by comparing each possible move and resulting game state's values in its learned policy map.
 A "greedy" agent will always choose to play the most optimal state value.
 When an agent wins or loses a game, it learns that either the policy values of the game states that lead up to the loss or win should be lowered or raised.